Image

 About the service

-The service currently has a cohort of 16 seconded or recent principals across Te Mahau.
+The service currently has a cohort of 16 (doubling in 2026) seconded or recent principals based regionally in Te Mahau.

 Each cohort of leadership advisors draws on decades of experience with principals coming from rural and urban schools, contributing and full primary schools, and area and secondary schools.